danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 ## Internationalization

-After publishing the original version of this post, a Reddit user raised a great question: *How would you make this work with internationalization?* That question brought up an issue I hadn’t considered - the word "Copy" is hard-coded in the JavaScript, making it difficult to support multiple languages:
+After publishing the original version of this post, a Reddit user raised a great question: *How would you make this work with internationalization?* That question brought up an issue I hadn’t considered - there are many hard-coded English words throughout the solution, including in the Stimulus controller:

 ```javascript
 this.buttonTarget.textContent = "Copy";